ewallace/protocols/RNAtagseq.md

     - Incubate at 22°C (room temp) for 1 hour 30 minutes.

 6. Pool barcoded RNA: RLT buffer + Zymo column
     NOTE: At this point, multiple samples with distinct RNAtag adaptors will be pooled on the same spin column.
-Do not exceed 5ug RNA per pool, the maximum binding capacity of columns.
+Do not exceed 10ug RNA per pool, the maximum binding capacity of columns.
 Attempt to normalize the amounts (using your QC in step 4, or even 1) based on the amount of non-ribosomal RNA in each pool, or your other needs.
     - Add 60 uL of RLT buffer to each sample to inhibit ligase, and mix well (80 uL total)
+    - Carefully add reactions to be pooled to a single lo-bind 1.5mL tube.
     - Pooling and clean up using Zymo Clean & Concentrator-5 column - follow manufacturer’s *200nt* cut off protocol:
-        - Add 2x reaction vol (160 uL=2x 80 uL) of 1:1 binding buffer: EtOH (100%) / reaction
+        - Add 2x reaction vol (160 uL=2x 80 uL *per sample*) of 1:1 binding buffer: EtOH (100%) / reaction
-        - Carefully add reactions to be pooled to a single Zymo column.
+        - Add each pool to a single Zymo column.
             NOTE: When pooling >700 uL onto Zymo column use a vacuum manifold then proceed to centrifugation steps according to the manual
         - Wash and spin 1 min 12,000 g, then discard flow-through, once with 400 uL RNA Prep buffer, once with 800 uL RNA Wash buffer, once with 400uL Wash buffer, spin another 1min with no buffer.
     - Elute 2 times with 16 uL nuclease free water for a total volume of 32 uL